abhiyushshrestha/COMP8240_Major_project_Group_A/stargan-pytorch/README.md

 ## Acknowledgements
 This work was mainly done while the first author did a research internship at [Clova AI Research, NAVER](https://clova.ai/en/research/research-area-detail.html?id=0).
 We thank all the researchers at NAVER, especially Donghyun Kwak, for insightful discussions.

+## To Scrape the image from flickr:
+To scrape for a particular search term:

+`python scraper.py --search "SEARCH TERM" --bbox "minimum_longitude minimum_latitude maximum_longitude maximum_latitude"`

+To scrape for a particular group:

+`python scraper.py --group "GROUP URL"`

+Where GROUP URL is something like https://www.flickr.com/groups/scenery/pool/

+You can also add a lat/lng coordinates to specify a geographic bounding box:

+`python scraper.py --search "SEARCH TERM" --bbox "minimum_longitude minimum_latitude maximum_longitude maximum_latitude"`

+Large-sized (1024px width) will be downloaded by default.
+You can download the original images by passing the flag `--original`.

+Limit the number of pages of results downloaded by passing `--max-pages N` where `N` is pages of 500 results each.
+Specify the start page with `--start-page M`.